 Investigates contemporary and traditional warm glass working techniques and concepts.
 Includes the creation of intermediate flat fusing, slumping and solid cast forms.
 Involves group and individual demonstrations, discussions and critiques.
+Once passed, this course may be repeated one time.
 Credits: 3, Hours: (2/2/0/0), Prereq: ART-420; Arts & Sciences Elective Code: A

-ART-431 Warm Glass II - Slumping, Fusing, Casting (3)
+ART-431 Warm Glass II - Slumping, Fusing,

-Explores advanced contemporary and traditional warm glass working techniques and concepts, through lectures, demonstrations, discussions, practice and critiques.
-Includes flat fusing, slumping, torch working and solid cast forms.
-Course may be repeated for credit.
-Credits: 3, Hours: (2/2/0/0), Prereq: ART-430; Arts & Sciences Elective Code: A
+Explores advanced contemporary and traditional warm glass working techniques and concepts, through lectures, demonstrations, discussions, Once passed, this course may be repeated one time.
+Sciences Elective Code: A